zacanger/niddesa/text/mahaniddesa-from-chinese/14-chinese-google.md

 "Therefore it is indeed the commandment to the Blessed One": "therefore, therefore; the reason; the cause; the condition; the cause.
-"The commandment to the Blessed One", the commandment to the Blessed One, right The teachings of Gautama, the teachings of the Buddha, the teachings of the conquered, the teachings of the Tathagata, the teachings of the gods, the teachings of the Arahants."
+"The commandment to the Blessed One", the commandment to the Blessed One, right The teachings of Gotama, the teachings of the Buddha, the teachings of the conquered, the teachings of the Tathagata, the teachings of the gods, the teachings of the Arahants."
 That is why the teachings of the deity are true. .